HOW TO MAKE ELLU SADAM?

 Yes.
 If you don’t have both black and white sesame seeds, then please use either one- black or white to make Ellu Sadam.

 Black sesame seeds have a slightly pronounced bitter taste.
-So kindly use 1 teaspoon lesser than the quantity of white sesame seeds mentioned.
+So kindly use 1 tsp lesser than the quantity of white sesame seeds mentioned.

-For eg, if you are substituting 1 tablespoon white sesame seeds with black sesame seeds, then please use only 2 teaspoon instead of 1 tbsp.
+For eg, if you are substituting 1 tbsp white sesame seeds with black sesame seeds, then please use only 2 tsp instead of 1 tbsp.